Jerry-Terrasse/awesome-github-repos/data.md

 *   [BingyanStudio/github-analyzer](https://github.com/BingyanStudio/github-analyzer) - 锐评一下你都在 GitHub 写了什么

-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.

 *   [adrianoamalfi/vram-calculator](https://github.com/adrianoamalfi/vram-calculator) - VRAM Calculator is a free and open-source tool designed to help researchers, developers, and enthusiasts estimate the VRAM requirements for running Large Language Models (LLMs).

 *   [ourongxing/newsnow](https://github.com/ourongxing/newsnow) - Elegant reading of real-time and hottest news